Best Ways to Protect Your Computer from Viruses & Malware

-Generating a strict password for your online activities also contributes significantly to restrict viruses.
+To protect your computer from viruses & malware it is very important that you must always generate a strong password for your online activities.
 It should be created carefully by incorporating letters, numbers and special characters.
 You should compile an 8-character password in length.

 Avoid clicking links in emails

-It is yet another good precaution preventing viruses from entering your PC.
+It is yet another good precaution to prevent viruses from entering your PC.
 Unless you know the sender, just avoid following the links in the email.
 This is one of the widely-used tricks of hackers to kidnap your computer.